 Because the restoration phase will extend several years, there may be newly established riparian vegetation that needs to be cleared to prevent volitional fish passage barriers from forming or to remove newly formed barriers to volitional fish passage.
-Because (1) newly established riparian patches would not likely provide habitat for willow flycatcher due to their early growth state, small patch size, and overall lack of structural complexity and (2) the actions will be temporary and minimal in scale, neither VES survey nor protocol surveys will be conducted before removing newly established riparian vegetation.
+Because (1) newly established riparian patches would not likely provide habitat for willow flycatcher due to their early growth state, small patch size, and overall lack of structural complexity and (2) the actions will be temporary and minimal in scale, VES surveys will not be conducted before removing newly established riparian vegetation.

-If the Renewal Corporation documents an active willow flycatcher nest in a proposed or active disturbance area within the California Terrestrial and Wildlife Management Plan Boundary, the Renewal Corporation will follow the avoidance disturbance actions described above in Section 3.3.2.
-In addition, the Renewal Corporation will coordinate with CDFW to identify an appropriate buffer to be implemented as well as appropriate protective measures to take if construction or restoration activities need to occur within the buffer.
+If the Renewal Corporation documents an active willow flycatcher nest within an active construction disturbance area or a willow flycatcher pair nesting within the Oregon Terrestrial and Wildlife Management Plan Boundary, the Renewal Corporation will follow the avoidance disturbance actions described above in Section 3.3.2.
+The Renewal Corporation will coordinate with ODFW personnel for guidance, as necessary.